HSBC PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by HSBC, PPI may have been added to a customer's policy by HSBC, in some cases without their knowledge.
-HSBC may have refused a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by HSBC, PPI may have been attached to a customer's policy by HSBC, in some cases without their knowledge.
+HSBC may have rejected a credit application if PPI was refused by the customer.